stackbit-projects/chiro-3f8db/content/pages/index.md

 seo:
   title: 'Cloete Chiropractic '
   description: >-
-    loete Chiropractic and team are a dedicated group of health care professionals that aim to achieve optimal health for you and your family.
+    Cloete Chiropractic and team are a dedicated group of health care professionals that aim to achieve optimal health for you and your family.
   extra:
     - name: 'og:type'